ducin/grunt-json-mapreduce/README.md

 Optional

 The debug function, used only in development phase.
 It is used to output additional information about JSON input files to the console.
+It accepts two
+parameters: `grunt`, the grunt environment object and `value`, the single value:

+    function(grunt, value)

+Example function might just log the value to the grunt console:

+    function (grunt, value) {
+        grunt.log.oklns("Value:" + value);
+    }

 ### Usage Examples